Important notice regarding CCP

 The annual cycle for the Continuing Competence Program begins on September 1 and continues through to August 31 of the following year.

 Required CCP Hours

 For hours chart and information click here.

 In each CCP cycle, a member is required to complete a reflective practice review.
 This process serves to provide guidance to help us look back over events that have happened and to turn them into learning experiences.

 Documentation of your continuing competence activities, and other relevant information, is an official record of participation in the CCP and tangibly demonstrates that you have met the CCP requirements.

 Retention of Records

-Your reflective practice review including Self-Assessment, Personal Learning Plan and any supporting documentation relevant to your CCP must be kept for five years as evidence of your activities.
+Your reflective practice review including self-assessment, learning plan, records of CCP activities and any supporting documentation relevant to your CCP must be kept for five years as evidence of your activities.
 Records kept on the My CCP platform are kept beyond this requirement.